RaulPPelaez/UAMMD/docs/Integrator/MolecularDynamics.rst

 At their core, these equations are an expression of the conservation of the total energy of the entire system.
 Consequently, these equations of motion can be used to perform simulations in the so-called microcanonical ensemble (NVE) :math:`^1`, where the number of particles (N), the volume of the domain (V) and the total energy (E) are conserved.
 Note, however, that the energy is only conserved when forces stem from the gradient of a potential.

+.. hint:: Molecular Dynamics allow to model the Microscopic level of description, where the relevant variables are the positions and moments of every particle in the system, including the solvent and solute particles.
+This level is dominated by the mean collision time between the particles, of the order of :math:`\tau \sim 10^{-12} s`.
+The (purely Lagrangian) Newtonian equations of motion describe the dynamics of the system.

 UAMMD offers the well known velocity Verlet algorithm [1]_, which is second-order accurate in the velocity and third-order accurate in the positions.